linuxkay/Process_Monitoring/README.md

 ## Overview

 systemd can easily replace this function.
-So no need to use this program.
+So no need to use this script.
 It still works in 2020 though.

 ## Requirements